cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### SDK installation

-The installation process of bl_mcu_sdk is very simple, just git clone it and put it somewhere, for example:
+The installation of bl_mcu_sdk is very simple, just git clone and put it somewhere, for example:

 ```
-# clone it
 git clone https://github.com/bouffalolab/bl_mcu_sdk.git
 # move it to home dir if not, you should have write permission to sdk dir.
 mv bl_mcu_sdk <where your home dir>